wiseman-timelord/InfoEventMon/README.md

 ### Status
 Alpha, Consolidating, Performancer and WhaGoWan and maybe some other half-developed ones, into a single program "InfoEventMon", for system monitoring, device info and recent events...
-1. Progress submenu options for "Device Information" to completion; this may have to result in usage of DirectX.
+1. Progress submenu options for "Device Information" to completion; Options on Submenu have been refined to, System, Graphics, Sound.
-- introduce new main menu item "Drirect X Stats~", to extend the info past the limits of cmdlets.
+- Issue with finding text in report, this will require test scripts, to see what is going on when retrieving applicable lines.
+- However it ends up working, I will need to implement this into the functions.
+- remember to try include some limited drive info in system, see how much space is left.

 ## Description
 InfoEventMon Will become a tool for, System Information, Device Monitoring, System Events, in one place, it will all be done through cmdlets, so, dont expect much.